Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 How will you add these to the existing estate?

-## 8. Prototypes and Testing
+## 6. Prototypes and Testing

 By this, I mean testing the process of MDM as a business enabler.
-It must work, but it's critical it adds value.
+It must work, but it must add value.
 Work with the stewards to understand pains, shortcomings, or ways to add value.

 * Create a Hypothesis around how data will improve a process or add value.
 * Test it.